 Professor Glover’s teaching interests include technology and operations management, scaling operations, improvement approaches (lean, agile, six sigma, etc.), and systems design, interactions, and improvement.
 Her teaching heavily uses experiential learning and she has developed a project-based course with industry that focuses on how students can learn operational principles by doing, creating measureable improvements for the partner companies.

-Prof. Glover received her Ph.D. and M.S. in Industrial and Systems Engineering from Virginia Tech, her B.S. in Industrial and Systems Engineering from the Georgia Institute of Technology, and her B.A. in Mathematics from Albany State University.
-She completed postdoctoral studies with the Lean Advancement Initiative and the Sociotechnical Systems Research Center (SSRC) at the Massachusetts Institute of Technology.
-Prior to her academic career, she worked as an Associate Consultant with Stockamp and Associates (now a part of Huron Healthcare) implementing revenue cycle and process improvements in hospital settings.
+She completed her Ph.D. at Virginia Tech and postdoctoral studies at the Massachusetts Institute of Technology (MIT).
+Prior to her academic career, she worked as an Associate Consultant with Stockamp and Associates, implementing revenue cycle and process improvements in hospital settings.

 Healthcare systems design and improvement, Scaling Operations, Process and Network Oriented Problem Solving